carlosmccosta/effective-parakeet/README.md

 ## Samples

-In the zivid_samples package we have added several example nodes in C++ and Python that demonstrate how to use the Zivid camera in ROS.
-These samples can be used as a starting point for your own project.
+In the zivid_samples package we have added an example node in C++ and Python that demonstrate how to use the Zivid camera in ROS.
+The samples can be used as a starting point for your own project.

 ### Sample Capture